Q: When entering my preregistration requests, I got an error message that says _____________________. What does this mean? How can I fix it?

 A: We're glad that you asked, since it’s important to pay attention to those error messages.
 Here are quick explanations of some of the more common error messages:

 “College restriction will prevent enrollment"

 This means that the course is only open to students in a certain school and is not open to you as a student in the College.
-A related note: this message also pops up if you accidentally try to preregister for a course being taught at the SFS-Q campus in Doha, Qatar.
-This is a common mistake, so be sure to avoid preregistering for any section numbers in the 70s, as these are all SFS-Q courses (e.g., GOVT-060-70, WRIT-015-71).
+A related note: this message also pops up if you accidentally try to preregister for a course being taught at the GU-Q campus in Doha, Qatar.
+This is a common mistake, so be sure to avoid preregistering for any section numbers in the 70s, as these are all GU-Q courses (e.g., GOVT-060-70, WRIT-015-71).